GabrielDCelery/personal-notes/courses/cantrill_asap/monitoring_logging_cost_management/cloudtrail.md

 In addition to that CloudTrail can be configured to forward the collected logs to `CloudWatch Logs`.

+#### CloudTrail pricing

+In terms of pricing CloudTrail charges for the logs that get analyzed and stored.
+In terms of analysis `one trail in every region on every account for Management events come for free`, but Data events or additional trails cost money.
+In terms of storage the `S3` storage rates apply (so it is a smart move to configure the bucket accordingly).

 #### Managing logs accross an organization

 One of the newer features of CloudTrails is that if you set up the trail within the `management account` of the orgainization then you get the ability to track logs accross every account withing that organization.